 Pelvic Health Naturally

-1 in 10 men in the UK experience a loss of bladder control.
+1 in 10 men in the UK experiences a loss of bladder control.

-Urinary incontinence, weak bladder, over-active bladder, urinary leaks… These are just a few of the terms used to describe what commonly happens when you cough, sneeze, laugh or lift or when you simply cannot hold it in like you used too.
+Urinary incontinence, weak bladder, overactive bladder, urinary leaks… These are just a few of the terms used to describe what commonly happens when you cough, sneeze, laugh or lift or when you simply cannot hold it in as you used too.
 You are not alone.
-The first step to addressing urinary leaks is to understand how the mechanics of the body work, and that more often than not, urinary leaks can be due to having a weakened pelvic floor.
-It can be incredibly embarrassing and so often suffered in silence but bladder weakness or incontinence in men is fairly common effecting 1 in 10 men.
+The first step to addressing urinary leaks is to understand how the mechanics of the bodywork, and that more often than not, urinary leaks can be due to having a weakened pelvic floor.
+It can be incredibly embarrassing and so often suffered in silence but bladder weakness or incontinence in men is fairly common affecting 1 in 10 men.
 Generally experienced by men following prostate or pelvic surgery, it can be one of the biggest challenges you have to overcome during the recovery process.

 Most men with PMD urinate normally however PMD is likely to occur when the penis is being replaced and clothes rearranged after a visit to the toilet.
 Trousers can end up getting wet.
 Men usually find that even after waiting and gently shaking, the problem remains.

-PMD is due to a weakness of the muscles of the pelvic floor which surround the urethra.
+PMD is due to a weakness of the muscles of the pelvic floor which surrounds the urethra.
 The pelvic floor muscles can be weakened by:

 - Operations for an enlarged prostate

 - Continual straining to empty the bowels especially when constipated